View Robert Brenneman's Obituary on InYork.com and share memories

 Robert E. Brenneman, Sr.

-In addition to his wife, he leaves to cherish his memory, daughter, Beth Pertiz and husband Martin; son, Robert Brenneman, Jr; grandchildren, Angela Brenneman, Christine Brenneman, Lauren Felix and husband Timothy, Matthew Pertiz and Nicole Peritz; and a host of family and friends.
+In addition to his wife, he leaves to cherish his memory, a daughter, Beth Peritz and husband Martin; a son, Robert Brenneman, Jr; grandchildren, Angela Brenneman, Christine Brenneman, Lauren Felix and husband Timothy, Matthew Peritz, and Nicole Peritz; nine great-grandchildren and a host of family and friends.
 Gladfelter Funeral Home, Inc., is entrusted with the arrangments.

 Published in York Daily Record & York Dispatch from Jan.
 13 to Jan.
 14, 2020